-In the last couple years that I've been living in Berlin, I've become increasingly interested in the topics of digitalization -- particularly of government and public services -- and civic tech.
+In the last couple years that I've been living in Berlin, I've become increasingly interested in the topics of digitization -- particularly of government and public services -- and civic tech.
 In the interest of easing the path for any others who are interested in following these developments within Germany, here is a list of starting points, loosely organized by areas of interest and types of resources.
 It is of course not exhaustive (I'm open to any suggestions for additions!), but I hope it might be helpful for other people trying to get an initial lay of the landscape in Germany.

 Open Data & Civic Tech

 Open Knowledge Foundation Germany (OKFDE): They are, of course, a natural starting point.
 Germany's chapter is very active with projects (some of which are mentioned later in this post) and also participates in some lobbying, although that doesn't seem to be one of their main functions.
 They were involved in shaping Germany's recently-enacted Open Data Law, for example.

 Datenschule is one of many initiatives from OKFDE, but one that probably deserves to be acknowledged in its own right (thanks for the suggestion, @miskaknapek).
 They focus on empowering non-profits and NGOs to better understand and make use of data; they also partner with a number of transparency-related inititaives, like OffenesParlament and JedeSchule.

 - Code for Germany: Also an OKFDE project, this is a country-wide initiative to bring together individuals interested in Open Data, including but not limited to programmers and designers, to work on data-oriented projects that serve a public good.

 - Individual OD portals: More and more government-led Open Data portals are springing up in Germany, although from my perspective it still hasn't penetrated to the more local levels of government.